Narcissistic personality disorder: Prognosis

 As of 2020, no treatment guidelines exist for NPD and no empirical studies have been conducted on specific NPD groups to determine efficacy for psychotherapies and pharmacology.

+Though there is no known single cure for NPD, there are some things one can do to lessen its symptoms.
+Medications such as antidepressants, which treat depression, are commonly prescribed by healthcare providers; mood stabilizers to reduce mood swings and antipsychotic drugs to reduce the prevalence of psychotic episodes.

 The presence of NPD in patients undergoing psychotherapy for the treatment of other mental disorders is associated with slower treatment progress and higher dropout rates.
+In this therapy, the goals often are examining traits and behaviors that negatively affect life, identifying ways these behaviors cause distress to the person and others, exploring early experiences that contributed to narcissistic defenses, developing new coping mechanisms to replace those defenses, helping the person see themselves and others in more realistic and nuanced ways, rather than wholly good or wholly bad, identifying and practicing more helpful patterns of behavior, developing interpersonal skills, and learning to consider the needs and feelings of others.

 Epidemiology

 As of 2018, overall prevalence is estimated to range from 0.8% to 6.2%.
 In 2008 under the DSM-IV, lifetime prevalence of NPD was estimated to be 6.2%, with 7.7% for men and 4.8% for women, with a 2015 study confirming the gender difference.
-In clinical settings, prevalence estimates range from 1% to 15%.
+In clinical settings, prevalence estimates range from 1% to 15%.The same 2008 study presented a significantly higher prevalence of NPD among Black men and women and Hispanic women, younger adults, and separated/divorced/widowed and never married adults.

 The occurrence of narcissistic personality disorder presents a high rate of comorbidity with other mental disorders.
+People with a fragile variant of NPD (see Subtypes) are prone to bouts of psychological depression, often to the degree that meets the clinical criteria for a co-occurring depressive disorder.
+NPD is associated with the occurrence of bipolar disorder and substance use disorders, especially cocaine use disorder.

 History

-The term "narcissism" comes from a first century (written in the year 8 AD) book by the Roman poet Ovid.
-Metamorphoses Book III is a myth about two main characters, Narcissus and Echo.
+The term "narcissism" comes from the first century (written in the year 8 AD) narrative poem the Metamorphoses by the Roman poet Ovid.
+Book III of the Metamorphoses features a myth about two main characters, Narcissus and Echo.
 Narcissus is a handsome young man who spurns the advances of many potential lovers.
-When Narcissus rejects the nymph Echo, named this way because she was cursed to only echo the sounds that others made, the gods punish him by making him fall in love with his own reflection in a pool of water.
+When Narcissus rejects Echo, a nymph cursed to only echo the sounds that others made, the goddess Nemesis punishes him by making him fall in love with his own reflection in a pool of water.
 When Narcissus discovers that the object of his love cannot love him back, he slowly pines away and dies.

 The concept of excessive selfishness has been recognized throughout history.
 In ancient Greece, the concept was understood as hubris.
 It is only since the late 1800s that narcissism has been defined in psychological terms: